Logical Reasoning Analysis and Tips

 Practice doesn’t just involve taking 10 tests then deciding you’re ready - it involves a learning process.
 You must look at your test performance - review the questions you answered incorrectly and read the explanations on why your answer wasn't correct and how the true correct answer could have been obtained.

-Logical reasoning tips and advice
+Logical reasoning tips

 We firstly recommend you do watch our logical reasoning tutorial, mentioned above, if you haven't already as this will help you understand the question types.
 But for now, let's move onto the tips.